Bhupesh Baghel

-Bhupesh Baghel (born 23 August 1960), popularly known as Kaka, is an Indian politician who served as the third Chief Minister of Chhattisgarh from 2018 to 2023 and also served as leader of the house in legislative assembly.
+Bhupesh Baghel (born 23 August 1960), also known as Kaka, is an Indian politician who served as the third Chief Minister of Chhattisgarh from 2018 to 2023 and also served as leader of the house in legislative assembly.
 He has been the president of Chhattisgarh Pradesh Congress from 2014 to 2019.
 He has represented the Patan constituency in the Chhattisgarh Legislative Assembly from 2003 to 2008 and again since 2013.
 He was the cabinet minister of Transportation in undivided Madhya Pradesh in Digvijaya Singh government from 1999 to 2003.
 Baghel was the first Minister for Revenue, Public Health Engineering and Relief Work in Chhattisgarh.

 Personal life

 Baghel was born on 23 August 1960 in the Durg district.
 He is the son of Nande Kumar Baghel and Bindeshwari Baghel.
 His family's primary occupation was agriculture.

 Baghel is married to Mukteshwari Baghel.
 They have one son and three daughters.
-Baghel belongs to the Kurmi community and has been regarded as a prominent representative of the Congress Party among Other Backward Class (OBC) communities in Chhattisgarh.
+Baghel belongs to the Kurmi OBC community.
 His wife, Mukteshwari Baghel, is the daughter of noted Hindi writer Dr. Narendra Dev Verma and the niece of spiritual leader Swami Atmanand.

 Political career

 Beginning and rise

 Bhupesh Baghel began his political career at the Indian Youth Congress and became a member of the All India Congress Committee, he was also the General Secretary and Program Coordinator of the Pradesh Congress Committee.
 He was first elected to the Madhya Pradesh Legislative Assembly in 1993 from Patan and was later elected five times from the same seat.

 Baghel was appointed the Minister of State, Chief Minister related to Public Grievances Redressal (Independent Charge), M.P.
-Governance in Digvijay Singh’s cabinet in December 1997 and became Minister of Transport in December 1998.
+Governance in Digvijay Singh's cabinet in December 1997 and became Minister of Transport in December 1998.

 After the state of Chhattisgarh was formed in November 1999, he became a member of the Chhattisgarh Legislative Assembly and was appointed as Minister, of Revenue Rehabilitation, Relief Work, and Public Health Mechanics under CG Governance.
 He once again became MLA in the 2002 state election from the same seat.
 He lost the Patan assembly seat in 2008 elections.
 He also lost parliamentary elections in 2009 from Raipur.
 He lost the Rajnandgaon Lok Sabha constituency in 2024, following his government's defeat in state elections in 2023.

 Baghel won the Patan Vidhan Sabha seat in the 2013 election and became a member of the Working Committee, Chhattisgarh Assembly.
 In 2014-15, he became a member of the Public Accounts Committee, CG Government.